kimoppalfens/kimoppalfens.github.io/_pages/training.md

 # Registration #
+## Class is Sold out! ##
+Any registrations that are completed now will add you to the waiting list should we have last minute cancelations and put you on a list of people to contact when dates for the next run of the class are confirmed.

 <iframe width="750px" height= "500px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=2ona4-q3REiP6_rVRfcdbM9Y59aORShCv4KDmN_di6lUQ0hRSFRUTlRXSzZTVVcxSTRURFdVN05STC4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>